paulschoppel/Coderunner-C-Prototypes/README.md

 #### Snippet

 In Parsons Problem exercises designed for code snippets, students are presented with shuffled lines of a small program **fragment**.
-For example, students might be given the following shuffled lines in the Moodle Coderunner interface:
+For example, students might be given the following shuffled lines in the Moodle Coderunner interface.
+In this exercise, students must rearrange a shuffled C code snippet that checks whether temperature and pressure values are within safe operating ranges.

 ```text
 int pressure_ok = (pressure >= 1.0 && pressure <= 2.5);